-DMV Refusal-Hearing Lawyer
+DMV Refusal-Hearing Lawyer in NYC

 Police departments throughout New York use various machines to measure “BAC” or “blood alcohol content”.
 These machines – going by such names as Intoxilyzer, Breathalyzer, Datamaster – measure the concentration of alcohol in the blood, using breath samples that drivers blow into them.